bluealloy/revm/documentation/src/crates/revm/journaled_state.md

 - Account Creation: During the creation of an account (whether by transactions or the `CREATE` operation), the nonce of the new account is incremented by one before the execution of the initialization code.
 For most networks, the starting value is 1, but this may vary for test networks with non-zero default starting nonces.

-- Call and Suicide Charges: Prior to [EIP-161](https://eips.ethereum.org/EIPS/eip-161), a gas charge of 25,000 was levied for `CALL` and `SUICIDE` operations if the destination account did not exist.
+- CALL and SELFDESTRUCT Charges: Prior to [EIP-161](https://eips.ethereum.org/EIPS/eip-161), a gas charge of 25,000 was levied for `CALL` and `SELFDESTRUCT` operations if the destination account did not exist.
 With [EIP-161](https://eips.ethereum.org/EIPS/eip-161), this charge is only applied if the operation transfers more than zero value and the destination account is dead (non-existent or empty).

 - Existence of Empty Accounts: An account cannot change its state from non-existent to existent-but-empty.
 If an operation would result in this, the account remains non-existent.